diehlpk/diehlpk.github.io/blog/index.md

 ---
 layout: page
 title: Blog
-excerpt: "An archive of blog posts sorted by date."
 search_omit: true
 ---
 Build instructions, code snippets, and tutorials mostly for my students and colleagues.